Lighting Controls For Education2025-07-29T13:34:24+00:00

 Staffrooms and Offices

-Ideal for use in classrooms, lights need to be turned on manually at switch on the wall, but will turn off again automatically once the room is vacant.
-This option offers greater potential for energy saving than occupancy sensing, as lights will only be turned on when needed.
+Ideal for use in staffrooms, offices and other spaces used primarily by staff, lights need to be turned on manually at a switch on the wall, but will turn off again automatically once the room is vacant.
+This option offers greater potential for energy saving than occupancy control alone, as lights will only be turned on when needed.

 Daylight Linking Sensors

 Usually incorporating absence or occupancy detection, daylight linking sensors save energy by switching lights off/dimming lights down in a room if there is adequate natural light.
 The controls are programmed to maintain a constant light level, so that lights will turn on again as it gets dark outside.
-The ZoneLite Type T has graduated daylight dimming options available, which mean that lights further away from the windows will have a brighter offset.
+Graduated daylight dimming options are available, which mean that lights further away from the windows will have a brighter offset.

 Lighting Controls For Education - Colleges and universities